erajasekar/erajasekar.github.io/_drafts/2017-12-21-how-understanding-computer-scheduling-algorithms-can-help-us-productive.md

 >  Only prioritize a task that takes twice as long if it’s twice as important.

-But this will bring us new problems, if tasks are dependent on other tasks.
+But if tasks are dependent on other tasks, this will bring us new problems.

 ### How to get unstuck?